The 6 Best Ancient Stand-Alone and Cliff Dwellings in Arizona

 Tours and Admission

-No guided tours are required to feast your eyes of the cliff dwellings in Northern Arizona.
+No guided tours are required to feast your eyes on the cliff dwellings in Northern Arizona.
 To get to Walnut Canyon National Monument, you must obtain a day pass, though.
 The ticket costs $25 per vehicle and is valid for 7 consecutive days.
 Annual passes, such as the America the Beautiful Pass, are also acceptable here.

 2. Navajo National Monument